Membership of the Anatomical Society

 Complimentary membership: Individuals who submit a membership application after the March council meeting of the Anatomical Society (usually held in late March) will receive complimentary membership of the Society until the following September, once their membership is approved.
 Non-member participants attending the Anatomical Society winter meeting in December will receive complimentary membership of the Society until the following September once their membership is approved, provided that they submit a membership application during the January that immediately follows the meeting.

-Waiving membership: All existing members who have a career break (e.g. maternity leave, or being between jobs) can request once waiving of their membership fees for a year.
+Waiving membership: All existing members who have a career break (e.g. maternity leave, or being between jobs) can request waiving of their membership fees for a year.
 An informal request should be made by email to the address below.
-PhD students who are recipient of studentship by the Anatomical Society will have their membership fees waived for the duration of their funding
+PhD students who are recipients of studentships by the Anatomical Society will have their membership fees waived for the duration of their funding.